-	It isn’t worth keeping the thing for ages.
+It isn’t worth keeping them for ages.
 It’s taking up space, so donate it after a certain time.
 Learn to let go of things.

 Mistake #5 – Decluttering just for the sake of decluttering

-If you’ve started your minimalism journey, chances are you’ve already experienced a rush to declutter and get rid of things from your life.
+If you’ve started your minimalism journey, chances are you want less and you’ve experienced a rush to declutter and get rid of things from your life.

 You feel lighter afterward and enjoy many other benefits of minimalism.
 Decluttering means that you are making progress, but sometimes, you may be overdoing it.